 Mass Air Flow sensor problem

-In addition, a cold air intake can sometimes cause problems with the Mass Air Flow sensor, which can lead to decreased fuel efficiency.
+In addition, a cold air intake can sometimes cause problems with the Mass Air Flow sensor, leading to decreased fuel efficiency.

 The Mass Air Flow (MAF) sensor measures the amount of air flowing into the engine so that the fuel injectors can provide the correct amount of fuel.